Best Poker Tools & Software in 2026: Solvers, HUDs, Trackers & More

 ICMIZER

-Even though tournaments are only a small part of my schedule, playing 5–10 events a month, ICMIZER has been a huge driver of my ROI.
+Even though tournaments are only a small part of my schedule, playing 5–10 events a month, ICMIZER has been a massive driver of my ROI.
 This tool forces me to get shove/fold and call decisions right in the exact high-pressure spots that matter most.

 By drilling bubble and final-table scenarios, reviewing borderline pushes and calls after each session, and internalizing how ranges shift with pay jumps and stack sizes, ICMIZER has significantly tightened up my late-game play and turned what used to be guesswork into confident, +EV decisions.